AlgorithmiKee/notes/Machine_Learning/ELBO.md

 * Other common notations for ELBO: $\mathcal L(q)$, $\mathcal L$ or simply $\mathrm{ELBO}$.
 * For a fixed $x$, the ELBO is a functional of $q$.
 The higher the ELBO, the better $q$ approximates the true posterior.
 * The ELBO also depends on the observation $x$.
 For a fixed $q$, evaluating ELBO at another $x'$ will give another bound (for another posterior $p(z \mid x')$).
-* Computing the ELBO is **tractable** since it does not require evaluating high dimensional integral.

 *Proof*: First, we express $p(x)$ as
 $$